Skip to main content

 The Building as a Decision Factor

 For a celebratory dinner, anniversary, or significant date, the physical context of White Hart is genuinely worth factoring into the booking decision.
-The chantry house dates to the 15th century, and the vaulted dining room is the kind of space that sets the tone before a dish arrives.
+The chantry house dates to the 15th century, the vaulted dining room is the kind of space that sets the tone before a dish arrives.
 The open-fired bar provides an obvious pre-dinner option.
 The minstrels' gallery adds architectural drama without being theatrical in a contrived way.
-If you are comparing White Hart to a modern room in a market-town restaurant, the heritage of this building is a clear differentiator, and it costs you nothing extra.
+If you are comparing White Hart to a modern room in a market-town restaurant, the heritage of this building is a clear differentiator, it costs you nothing extra.

 Rural Oxfordshire has a number of country-pub dining rooms that trade on period features, but few combine the architectural scale of a chantry house with Michelin-level recognition at the ££ price point.
 That combination is the core of White Hart's value proposition for a special occasion.
 Gidleigh Park in Chagford and Moor Hall in Aughton offer similarly immersive country-house settings, but at a substantially higher price tier.
 White Hart provides much of the atmosphere at a fraction of the cost.